 prior to running the item importer.
-This will remove the above metadata items from the dublin\core.xml file and remove all handle files.
+This will remove the above metadata items, except for date.issued - if the item has been published or publicly distributed before and identifier.uri - if it is not the handle, from the dublin core.xml file and remove all handle files.
 It will then be safe to run the item exporter.
-Use dspace\migrate --help for instructions on use of the script.
+Use for instructions on use of the script.